Glenn Schellenberg

+Over a career spanning more than three decades, Schellenberg has built a body of work that tracks how music shapes and is shaped by human cognition: from the foundational 1999 critique of the so-called Mozart Effect to the 2004 randomized controlled trial showing that music lessons enhance IQ in children, to a more recent large-scale study of how the emotional content of popular music has changed over decades.

 Early life and education

-Schellenberg studied psychology at University of Toronto, where he received a B.Sc..
-He went on to obtain a PhD in 1994 in psychology in Cornell University.
+Schellenberg studied psychology at University of Toronto, where he received a B.Sc.
+He obtained a Ph.D. in psychology from Cornell University in 1994.

 Career

-In the 1980s, Schellenberg played keyboards and was the principal songwriter for the synth-pop band TBA, along with Paul Hackney, Steven Bock and Andrew Zealley.
+In the 1980s, Schellenberg played keyboards and was the principal songwriter for the synth-pop band To Be Announced, along with Paul Hackney, Steven Bock and Andrew Zealley.
 After the departure of Hackney and Bock, Glen Binmore, Dianne Bos, and Brian Skol joined the band.
 Schellenberg also played in the bands The Dishes and The Everglades, and performed live with Martha and the Muffins.
 Side-projects included The Beds (with Tony Malone) and Anti-Normal (with Tim Guest, Massimo Agostinelli, and Billy Sutherland).

 Schellenberg composed music for three films directed by John Greyson.
 For one of these films, Zero Patience, Schellenberg was nominated, along with Greyson, for a Genie Award for Best Original Song for the song "Just Like Scheherazade".
 He also composed the theme song (and approximately 50 other songs) for a children's television show called The Adventures of Dudley the Dragon.
 His songs on the show were sung by Jackie Richardson, Jackie Burroughs, Eric Peterson, Graham Greene, and Clark Johnson.

 Schellenberg joined the faculty of the University of Windsor as an assistant professor in 1993, conducting research into the psychology of music.
 He worked next as an associate professor at Dalhousie University for a single academic year, 1997-1998.

 Schellenberg then moved to the University of Toronto Mississauga, where he became a full professor in 2004.
 He has published a number of research papers, including one about the evolution of pop music.
 His finding that pop songs have become increasingly melancholy over time was covered widely by the media.
-His main areas of research include (1) memory for music, and (2) how exposure to music is associated with non-musical abilities.
+His main areas of research include memory for music, and how exposure to music is associated with non-musical abilities.
 During his sabbatical research leaves, Schellenberg had the opportunity to live and work in Sydney, Amsterdam, Berlin, Marseille, and Montpellier.

+Research

+Schellenberg's research focuses on memory for music and how exposure to music is associated with non-musical abilities.
+His main areas of study include the effects of music training on cognitive abilities, the Mozart effect, the emotional impact of music listening, and memory for specific characteristics of music such as pitch/key, tempo, and timbre.